Overview

 Updating Maturity After Fixing a Finding

-Once a finding is remediated, you can:
+Once a finding is remediated, the options are:

 Or manually adjust the maturity level to better reflect the improved state